WojciechBylica/todo-list-react/README.md

 - remove list items
 - hide "done" list items
 - check all tasks as done by one click
+- search task
+- load sample tasks
+- check details of the task
+- read info about autor

 The app:
 - escapes from writing html elements as tasks
 - blocks adding empty tasks
 - has set focus on form after starting the app and after adding new task
+- show info if there is an error in search URL
+- saves and loads tasks in localStorage
 ### Technologies and concepts used to build the app:
 - html
 - Flex